-Cutting back on processed foods is a common topic of discussion at our healthy weight loss spa in VT.
+Cutting back on highly processed foods is a common topic of discussion at Green Mountain.
 One beverage that many of our participants at Green Mountain are working on moving away from is soda.
 I personally would like to drink less of it too.

 I had waged a war on the soda in our home a couple years earlier via purchasing a seltzer maker in hopes that this would help cut back on his soda drinking.
 It did not.
 As is the norm, he needed to hear from someone other than his dietitian wife that soda was playing a role in his ailments before he’d make a serious effort to give it up.

-- using a carbonator to make seltzer which I flavor with citrus extracts, SMALL amounts of strong juices (cranberry, grape, blueberry, cherry) or lemon/lime wedges
+- Use a carbonator to make seltzer which I flavor with citrus extracts, SMALL amounts of strong juices (cranberry, grape, blueberry, cherry) or lemon/lime wedges

-- keeping water in the fridge so it’s ice cold – I’m more apt to drink it from the fridge than the tap
+- Keep water in the fridge so it’s ice cold – I’m more apt to drink it from the fridge than the tap

-- keeping cold tea prepped in the fridge – I use one tea bag for a large mason jar
+- Keep cold tea prepped in the fridge – I use one tea bag for a large mason jar

 What tricks have you used to cut back on your soda intake?